byuids-resumes/McConkie_Resume-1/README.md

 # md-resume

-To a web version of this resume, visit [https://mcc0nkie.github.io/McConkie_Resume/](https://mcc0nkie.github.io/McConkie_Resume/)
+To see a web version of this resume, visit [https://mcc0nkie.github.io/McConkie_Resume/](https://mcc0nkie.github.io/McConkie_Resume/)

 A resume maintained in plain text and rendered to HTML and PDF using CSS.